 - As soon as you select the github importer, you will be redirected to the GitHub authorization page, to allow Taiga to access to your repositories (during the next day).
 You have to click “Authorize taigaio”, to continue the process.

 - Then you have to select which github repository want to import.

 Select GitHub repository

-- Once you have selected the repository you have to define how you want to import the project.
-This include:
+- Once you have selected the repository, you have to define how you want to import the project.
+This includes:

 - The title of the project.

 - How do you want to import the issues in Github.

 - If the project is public or private

 - If you want to keep a link from your taiga User Stories to the original github issues.

 Fill new project information